 - What about produce?
 How do you keep it from going bad?

 First off I buy a lot of frozen produce and at the end of the month, we do more smoothies and frozen veggies.
 You also should buy produce that lasts longer and makes sure you are eating that later and eating the things that go bad early in the month.
 For example, I got myself grapes and apples for some of my fresh fruit this month.
 I’m going to eat the grapes now and the apples will be fine when I run out of grapes.
-Oranges also are a good choice for longer lasting fruit.
+Oranges also are a good choice for long-lasting fruit.
 Be sure you also store your produce correctly.

 - Do you really only buy food once a month?

 No, I buy around 90% of our food during my trip.
 I fill in locally at Aldi and a local dairy store called Braums.
 We can buy some extra produce if needed and milk.
 We also will sometimes pick up a special snack or if we decide to have people over and didn’t plan that before shopping, we like to get some organic beef from Aldi and make burgers.
 I also sometimes order from Thrive Market.
 We order somethings in bulk from Amazon Prime as well.

 - How do you find room for everything?

 We have a fair amount of space for food now.
 We have a normal size fridge, a small deep freezer, and a modest size pantry.
 However, at my last home, I had a tiny amount of food space but with really good organization I made it work.
 I did after awhile making an extra hall closet into a pantry by adding Elfa shelving but even before that point, I made it work with what space I had.
 If space is very limited and you have a large family this may not work but think creatively to see if you can make it happen.

 Free Once a Month Grocery Shopping Guide